 Showers are required before entering the pool or whirlpool.
 No tissues, open wounds, or bandages are allowed in the pool or whirlpool.

-Reservations are limited to one per person, per day, and can be made no more than five days in advance.
+Reservations are limited to one per person, per day, and can be made no more than six days in advance, starting at 9 pm.

 Please arrive a few minutes before your reservation so you can begin your workout on time, and structure your workout so you can be out of your lane at the end of your reservation.

 If you’ve made a reservation and can no longer make it, call us to allow another member to use that time.